drunomics/phapp-cli/README.md

 * Tag a new version and push it.
 * Build a new phar (see above).
 * Upload the new phar at the github release page.
 Keep the filename as is.
+* Note that the packagist API is not updated immediately.
+Thus it takes a few minutes until the new release is picked up by the self:update command.